RythenGlyth/EbookDownloader/README.md

 # EbookDownloader

 Downloads all the images from the pages of a purchased e-book and combines them into one PDF.
+For Cornelsen it supports real digital PDF files which are not just images.

 ## Running